-While each is unique in its own way, there are some standard functions of a DBMS, and these are:
+While each is unique in its own way, there are five standard functions of any kind of DBMS:

 Concurrent updates occur when multiple users make updates to the database simultaneously.
 Supporting concurrent updates is also crucial to database management as this component ensures that updates are made correctly and the end result is accurate.
 Without DBMS intervention, important data could be lost and/or inaccurate data stored.

 DBMS uses features to support concurrent updates such as batch processing, locking, two-phase locking, and time stamping to help make certain that updates are done accurately.
 Again, the user is not aware all this is happening as it is the database management system's responsibility to make sure all updates are stored properly.

 Recovery of data